p-bakker/rhino/docs/_tools/javascript_compiler.md

 `-opt` _optLevel_

 Optimizes at level _optLevel_, which must be an integer between -1 and 9.
-See (Optimization)[Optimization] for more details.
+See (Optimization)[/en-US/docs/Mozilla/Projects/Rhino/Optimization] for more details.
 If _optLevel_ is greater than zero, `-debug` may not be specified.

 `-package` _packageName_